-PhuongGiang Nguyen is an assistant policy analyst and a PhD student at the Pardee RAND Graduate School.
-Her interests are in health services research—particularly with provider payment models, the health care workforce, quality of care, and hospital financing.
+PhuongGiang Nguyen is an assistant policy researcher and Ph.D. candidate at the Pardee RAND Graduate School.
+Her interests are in health services research—particularly with provider payment models, the health care workforce, quality of care, hospital financing, and market consolidation.

 She has experience with analyses of survey, clinical, and secondary data, as well as modeling the cost-effectiveness of clinical treatments/interventions.
 She received a master of science in public health at the University of North Carolina-Chapel Hill, where she studied health policy/management with special emphases on econometrics and decision modeling.
 Her master paper involved an analysis of the association between hospital profitability and patient health outcomes.

 At RAND, she works on projects assessing the effects of physician supply on health care costs, quality, access, and utilization; the physician practice expense RVU methodology; projections of population health and chronic diseases using microsimulation models; and evaluations of integrated microfinance/mental health programs among the economically disadvantaged in Vietnam.